alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/developer_tool_metrics.md

 - npm: used by 11M+ developers.
 As of Jan '23.
 [Source](https://www.npmjs.com/)
 - Travis CI: used by 700k+ developers.
 As of Jan '23.
 [Source](https://www.travis-ci.com/about-us/)
 - Bitrise: used by 100k+ developers.
 As of Jan '23.
 [Source](https://bitrise.io/)
+- Sourcegraph: used by 1.8M developers.
+As of Jan '23.
+[Source](https://about.sourcegraph.com/)